 Things suddenly become much more manageable when you put them down on paper.
 Look ahead each week and create a schedule for yourself.
 Include everything from team practices and club meetings to study time and test prep.
 Don’t forget to pencil yourself in for some “me time” and social time – balance means giving yourself breaks, too.

-A successful schedule is realistic and flexible.
+Whether you schedule yourself on paper or on a screen, remember that a successful schedule must be realistic and flexible.
 Give yourself more time than you think you’ll actually need for each item to avoid feeling rushed and overwhelmed during the week, and make sure your schedule is flexible so that you can go with the flow when things inevitably don’t go exactly as planned.
 The point of a schedule is to reduce stress, not to create more stress if you can’t follow your schedule to the letter!

 Daily to do lists can help keep you on track, prioritize your obligations, and end the day with a sense of accomplishment.
 Each day, make a list of the things you need to do.
 Put your items in order of importance so that you take care of the most vital things first.
 Include some low-hanging fruit – easy tasks that you absolutely know you’ll get done.
 As you complete each task, take pride in checking it off the list.
 At the end of the day, transfer anything that didn’t get done to tomorrow’s to do list and enjoy a sense of accomplishment in looking over all the things you did get done.